Empowered Brain™ by Brain Power™

 The Empower Me system by Brain Power has been used by hundreds of children and adults on the autism spectrum.

-Empower Me is a set of software apps that run on a range of head-worn computers including Google Glass, plus a web-based data dashboard.
-Software can be deployed around the world instantly, allowing us to assist families with autism everywhere.
+Empowered Brain is a set of software modules (apps) that run on a range of head-worn computers including Google Glass, plus a web-based data dashboard.
+Software can be deployed around the world instantly, allowing us to assist families and schools everywhere.

 The headset can be worn by the child (when possible) or the caregiver or both, and works with smart phones (iPhone and Android) or watch devices.
 Flexible and part of an ecosystem.

 Our Platform in Action